MarcelEwinger/GPT-4-for-Decision-Logic-Modeling/README.md

  - The BMI of a person can be calculated based on weight in kgs and length of a person in meters by using the following formula: weight/(length*length).
 If the BMI value is above 30, then the BMI-level is considered Obese.
 If you are a male and the BMI-value is under 18.5 then the BMI-level is severely underweight and if you are female, then you are considered underweight with the same bmi-value.
 If the BMI-value is between 18.5 and 25 (without 25), then the BMI-level is underweight for a male and normal for a female.
 Lastly, if the BMI-value is between 25 and 30 and you are a Male then the BMI-level is normal but if you are a female then BMI-level is overweight.

    -    Q1: What does this description decide?
         -  The description decide the BMI can be calculated based on the weight and height of an person using the following formula: weight / (heigth * heigth).
 If a person's BMI is less than 18.5 and they are male, they are classified as severely underweight.
 If the              BMI is less than 18.5 and the person is female, they are classified as underweight.
-When the BMI is between 18.5 and 25 (excluding 25) and the person is male, the classification is underweight, whereas a female with the same BMI range is considered to have a            normal weight.
+When the BMI is between 18.5 and 25 (excluding 25) and the person is male, the classification is underweight, whereas a female with the same BMI range is considered to have             normal weight.
 For BMIs between 25 and 30 (inclusive), males are classified as normal, while females fall into the overweight category.
 If the BMI is greater than 30, both males and females are classified as obese.

    -    Q2: What is the-BMI level of a male of 1.76m weighing 68 kgs?
          - BMI = 68 / (1,76 * 1,76) = 21,95 --> **normal**